akauppi/distributedlog-blanket/README.md

 ## Approaches

-It's up to you, which distributedlog release - or master - you wish to set up under `distributedlog` subfolder.
+It's up to you, which distributedlog release - or master - you wish to set up under `incubator-distributedlog` subfolder.
 This allows us to follow the evolving project at a close range.

 Instead of making the Docker side pull distributedlog files in, or pouring all of them for each package, or making just one has-all package, we selectively copy the files actually needed to run the particular subprojects.
 This is more modular, and closer to how independent Docker modules would behave.